htrajan/ht-drawsteel/Bestiary/Kobold Sagittarius.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 3 damage
+- ★ 12-16: 3 damage

-Effect: The sagittarius has increased Stability while adjacent to an ally.
+**Effect:** The sagittarius has increased Stability while adjacent to an ally.

 **Shield?
 Shield!**